SkygearIO/features/features/251-templates/index.md

 <!-- <p>Hi John, an email has been sent to john.doe@example.com</p -->
 ```

-`localized` takes a translation key, followed any arguments required by that translation key.
+`localize` takes a translation key, followed any arguments required by that translation key.
 If the key is not found, the key itself is returned.

+### Translation file

-The translation file itself is a template so it is loaded as template as usual.
+The translation file is a template itself.
 For example:

 ```
 templates/auth_ui_translation.json